 The Foundation recognizes interest and penalties related to unrecognized tax benefits in interest and income tax expense, respectively.
-The Foundation has no amounts accrued for interest or penalties as of June 30, 2017 and 2016.
-The Foundation is no longer subject to examination by U.S. federal taxing authorities for years before June 30, 2014, and for all state income taxes through June 30, 2014.
+The Foundation has no amounts accrued for interest or penalties as of June 30, 2018 and 2017.
 The Foundation does not expect the total amount of unrecognized tax benefits to significantly change in the next 12 months.